collective/collective.plonefinder/README.txt

 Requirements
 ============

-* Plone3 and more (tested with Plone 3.3.5 and Plone 4)
+* Plone (tested with Plone 3.3.5 and Plone 4)
+* collective.quickupload

 Installation
 ============